© Pelaqita Persians

 - Your cat's favorite treats

-Moisten a cotton ball/cotton make-up pad with the ear cleaner and gently wipe the cat's ears.
+Moisten a cotton ball or cotton make-up pad with the ear cleaner and gently wipe inside the cat's ears.
 Do not go too deep into the ear canal as this could impact (rather than remove) the buildup you are attempting to eliminate.
-Never use a Q-Tip, unless instructed to do so by your vet.
-As with humans, that old adage that doctors are always telling us "do not put anything smaller than your pinky finger into the ears" applies to our cats also.
+Never use a Q-Tip unless instructed to do so by your vet.
+As with humans that old adage that doctors are always telling us "do not put anything smaller than your pinky finger into the ears" applies to our cats also.

 After cleaning your cat's ears, praise and pet the cat and offer it treats.
 Offering your cat affection and a favorite treat at the end of ear cleaning or nail trimming will help to ensure that in the future, the cat will not associate grooming as a distasteful experience.